Valley Forge Tooling

 Everything in the current demo is focused on getting to correct parameters faster—without losing shop‑floor control.

-Describe the task (e.g., “drill and tap a 1/4‑20 hole” or “mill a pocket”) and get a sequenced operation plan with the key parameters you need to run it.
+Describe the task (e.g., “drill and tap a 1/4‑20 hole” or “mill a pocket”) and get a sequenced process plan with the key parameters you need to run it.

 Tool list that calls out every operation